appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/sso-login/okta-saml.md

 - Pick an alias and display name for your organization.
 Please pick a short and rememberable alias.

-- This screen will auto-generate an URL for the Enterprise Store and Distribute
+- This screen will auto-generate an URL for the Enterprise App Store and Distribute

 <Screenshot url='https://cdn.appcircle.io/docs/assets/2777-sso-saml1-new.png' />